 Sensors read or measure light, temperature, speed, electrical capacity, pressure, proximity, levels, smoke, gas, and other types of energies.
 The sensitivity of the sensor is crucial to gather the correct information.
 For example, a fingerprinting sensor needs to read the person’s fingerprint arches, whorls, loops, and the outlines of edges and furrows of the print to authenticate the person.
 The biometrics software associated with the sensor will use this information to determine access.

-Optics are used to capture facial recognition, eye movement and rely on facial recognition software.
-This software scans 80 nodal points on the face to verify the person's security authorization.
-The nodal points are the endpoints used to measure variables on the person's face.
+Optics are used to capture facial recognition and eye movement, and they rely on facial recognition software.
+This software scans 80 nodal points on the face to verify the person’s security authorization.
+The nodal points are the endpoints used to measure variables on the person’s face.
 They include the length and width of the nose, cheekbone shape, and eye socket depth.
 The equipment collects the data, and the biometrics software interprets it to determine authentication for security authorization.